joshjennings98/joshjennings98.github.io/files/src/website.md

 The GitHub actions is a simple workflow and it will be explained below.

-We set the workflow to only run when the GitHub actions workflow is updated, or when the markdown files (or CV) are updated.
+We set the workflow to only run when the GitHub actions workflow is updated, or when the markdown/CV files (or the templates themselves) are updated.

 ```yaml
 on: